Convex-Dev/design/cad/002_values/README.md

 0x                                                                    ;; The empty Blob (0 bytes)
 ```

-Blobs are especially useful for storing opaque units of data that may be important to external systems (e.g. client data encodings) as well as cryptographic values such as keys, hashes or verification proofs.
+Blobs are especially useful for storing opaque units of data that may be important to external systems (e.g. client data encodings) as well as cryptographic values such as keys, hashes (including value IDs) or verification proofs.
 While is is possible to manipulate Blobs in CVM code, this is not usually recommended: such handling should normally be done off-chain.

 #### String

 A String is a sequence of bytes intended to represent the UTF-8 character encoding of text.

 Examples: